things4it/JTLShop-Plugin-CategoryImageGeneration/README.md

 This plugin generates images for categories which doesn't have a image.

-The generated image is based on three random products of the category and their subcategories (down to 5th level).
+The generated image is based on random products of the category and their subcategories (down to 5th level).

+* The max amount of images which should be used is configurable (1 to 3, 3 is default)
+* Images of articles which are a direct child of the category will be preferred - only when there are not enough articles with images (config max-count) - the articles of subcategories down to level 5 will be checked

 By default missing images will be checked every day at 00:00 via cron-job.

 The plugin uses the jtl-shop default tables for the images